pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.md

 ## <a id="prerequisites"></a> Prerequisites

-You must have either of the Full or View profiles installed on your cluster, which includes the Tanzu Application Platform GUI.
+You must have either of the Full or View profiles installed on your cluster, which includes Tanzu Application Platform GUI.

 ## <a id="sc-visibility"></a> Supply Chain Visibility